 Blackhawks' Olli Maatta: Game-time call

-Maatta (illness) will be a game-time decision against the Bruins on Thursday.
+Maatta (illness) will be a game-time decision for Friday's clash with the Devils.

-Maatta missed Wednesday's practice session due to his illness and appears to be in danger of missing Thursday's tilt as well.
-Since joining the Hawks over the summer, the blueliner notched one goal and seven helpers in 27 appearances.
-The 25-year-old could still reach the 20-point mark this year, but is unlikely to approach his career high of 29.
+Maatta missed Thursday's win over the Bruins due to an illness, but it looks like he may be feeling well enough to gut it out against New Jersey.
+Confirmation on the 25-year-old blueliner's status should surface shortly after the Blackhawks take the ice for pregame warmups.

 More News